 2. First-Hand vs. Second-Hand Accounts

 Next when evaluating a particular source that records an event, historians question the author’s relationship to the event.
 Did the author actually witness the event?
 Or did the author learn of the event second-hand?
 Apologists like to argue that the Gospels provide first-hand, personal accounts, clinging to the authorial traditions given by the church in the 2nd century.
-However, these traditions, as all skeptics should know, are almost universally dismissed by all but apologetic scholars on multiple grounds.
+However, these traditions, as all skeptics should know, the large majority of mainstream NT scholars doubt these authorial traditions on multiple grounds.
 To name just a few: The Gospels are completely anonymous and do not claim to be witnesses, nor do the authors even imply such through the text.
 Jesus’ inner circle of followers spoke Aramaic and were probably illiterate, which does not align with the literate Greek authors who wrote the Gospels.
 Furthermore, the Gospels of Matthew and Luke are heavily dependent on Mark’s material, which suggests that they were not independent sources writing about personal experiences, but were instead later authors revising an earlier tradition.
 Finally, when we consider the claims of the 2nd century church fathers in context, there were many spurious authorial traditions floating around at the time because Christians were battling over which scriptures to accept as canonical.
 During this process, outside critics would attribute or the authors themselves would claim various scriptures to be written by the early apostles (e.g. the Gospel of Thomas) in order to establish grounds for canonical status.
 Some of these were eventually accepted by the church, others were rejected, but that does not change the fact that many spurious attributions were created, which very likely included the attributions of Matthew, Mark, Luke, and John.

 For the above reasons (in addition to many others), leading scholars like J.R.C.
 Cousland (OAB 1746), Richard Horsley (OAB 1791), Marion Soards (OAB 1829), and Jerome Neyrey (OAB 1876) reject the canonical authorial traditions, and instead maintain that the Gospels were written by anonymous authors who provide second-hand accounts.